 Cup Cafe is a little gem inside the historic Hotel Congress in downtown Tucson.
 The ambiance is charming and the outdoor patio is the perfect cozy place to people watch while enjoying a nice brunch.
 As it is one of the few restaurants with any sort of historical charm, it’s definitely worthy of a look on your Tucson trip.
 Although the wait is long on weekends and hostess service could definitely be a bit friendlier and more organized, the home style food more than makes up for the minor inconveniences.

 The breakfast entrees here are really high quality and the potatoes so perfectly cooked, definitely the best I’ve tried in Tucson.
 The cafe offers a nice mix of traditional and specialty dishes, along with a decent size selection of GF options.
 The must try here is The Deposition, which includes 2 cinnamon flapjacks with 2 eggs your way and bacon.
-Or try the Cast Iron Baked Eggs, the Quiche du Jour, or the Huevos Rancheros.
+The Cast Iron Baked Eggs, the Quiche du Jour, and the Huevos Rancheros are also great choices.

 Location: 311 E Congress St, Tucson, AZ 85701, Opens at 7am

 Maynards is a charming restaurant located in the old train depot in downtown Tucson.
-The restaurant is small and intimate with a classy vibe, thus making it a great choice for a date brunch or celebratory meal.
-The service is upbeat and professional, and the ambiance refined, yet still casual.
+The restaurant is small, intimate, and classy, thus making it a great choice for a date brunch or celebratory meal.
+The service is professional, and the ambiance refined, yet still casual.
 The food here is delicious and well presented.
 Maynards uses local ingredients, so it’s a nice choice for the health conscious.

-You will find lots of fresh baked pastries in the Market section of this restaurant, while Maynards Kitchen serves your basic breakfast entrees.
+You will find lots of fresh baked pastries in the Market section of this restaurant, while Maynards Kitchen serves the most luxurious breakfast entrees.
 I highly recommend going with the Baked Eggs, which was both different & delicious.
-The pick 3 ingredient omelet is another must try here.

 Location: 400 N Toole Ave Suite A, Tucson, AZ 85701, Opens at 7am (9am on Sunday)

 What to do nearby: If you are looking for another quaint date hotspot in the city, head over to Seven Cups Tea Lounge, which has been rated one of the 6 best tea shops in the US by Travel & Leisure Magazine.
 Tea is pricey, but worth it for the beautiful ambiance.
-Try the Eight Treasures blend!
 (2516 E 6th St)

 A Few More Great Breakfast Choices Around Tucson

 Agustin is another great find in the Mercado San Agustin market.
-While not as fantastic as Seis, it still offers delicious food and the same relaxed, shady outdoor setting.
-Agustin is a bit more upscale with more refined service, so if you are in the mood for a fancier vibe or taking out a date, it’s the better choice.
+While not as fantastic as Seis, this cafe still offers delicious food and the same relaxed, shady outdoor setting.
+Agustin is a bit more upscale, so if you are in the mood for a fancier vibe or a great date destination, it’s the better choice.
 Brunch includes an assortment of breakfast plates, as well as seafood and salads.

 The Grill at Hacienda

-The Grill at Hacienda is one of the better resort dining options in Tucson.
-The Grill is one of the few places in the city which offers dramatic views of the mountains and the only I have come across where you can see a giant Saguaro out the window.
-Although the setting is spectacular, the same cannot be said for the service, food presentation, and bitter, undrinkable coffee.
-You would think a 4 star resort restaurant charging 4 bucks a piece for coffee would serve something fresh?!
+This is one of the better resort dining options in Tucson.
+The Grill is one of the few places in the city which offers dramatic views of the mountains.
+It’s the only restaurant I have come across where you can see a giant Saguaro right out the window.
+Although the setting is spectacular, the food, service, and coffee are a bit on the mediocre side.

-Regardless, the Grill offers unbeatable views along with tasty breakfast entrees, although the menu is a bit limited in terms of creativity.
+Regardless, The Grill offers unbeatable views along with tasty breakfast entrees, although the menu is a bit limited in terms of creativity.
 If you are more interested in the ambiance than the food, then The Grill should please.
-My advice: Save your morning coffee for one of the great local shops around town (like nearby Savaya) and simply enjoy a great breakfast in a great setting at The Grill.
+My advice: Save your morning coffee for one of the great local roasters (like nearby Savaya).

 5 Points is a small local cafe and market just outside of downtown Tucson.
 They offer a great create your own breakfast plate where you can mix and match all sorts of items.
 The potato pancakes here are so delicious, as is the Giant Pancake served with clarified butter and real maple syrup.
 They also offer fresh housemade pastries daily.
-If you are a health conscious diner, 5 Points is one of the best choices as they use a lot of locally sourced ingredients, including the option to sub free range eggs.
+If you are a health conscious diner, 5 Points is one of the best choices as they use a lot of locally sourced ingredients, i.e. you can sub free range eggs.